appliedepi/intro_course/README.md

 ### 4. Begin the first exercise

-Once you have completed the initial setup, all further exercise instructions will appear *within your RStudio window*.
-Each course module has a specific corresponding exercise, which can be accessed through the “Tutorials” pane in RStudio (upper-left).
-Watch the gif below that introduces you to the exercise environment (you do not need to follow the steps shown right now).
+The course exercises will appear *within your RStudio*.
+Each course module has a corresponding exercise, which can be accessed through the “Tutorials” pane in RStudio (upper-left).
+The gif below introduces you to the exercise environment (you do not need to follow the steps shown right now).

 <img src="images/README_images/exercise_demo.gif" width="100%" />